andim/peptidome/docs/notes.md

 order: 3
 ---

+# Take homes October 29

+- non-self closer to self than what you might think
+- little room for a generic classifier, so you have to overfit
+- need about 10 peptides for collective decision making
+- training on self as a way to focus on generally important regions

+# Immunogenicity paper (Wells et al. Cell 2020)

+Assayed which parameters determine immunogenicity of tumor neoantigens.

 # Skype w/ Ben

 How many peptides would you need to make a reliable distinction between self and non-self?
 Relation to the order 10 peptides that are typically immunodominant?